A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: Model Formulation and Problem Study

 \emph{Challenge 3:} The enlarged solution space and strong coupling hinder effective global evaluation; local metrics~\cite{divide} often lead to suboptimal results (e.g., Case 4 minimizes bandwidth cost of \textit{Cut}-\LL\ mapping but is not globally optimal).

-\emph{\textbf{Insight 3: Assess global impact using resource fragmentation.}} Resource fragmentation, especially from bottlenecks (Cases 1, 3, 4), serves as a proxy for the global effect of decisions.
-Quantifying fragmentation guides the search for better global solutions (\S~\ref{subsecs:analysis-C}).
+\emph{\textbf{Insight 3: Assess global impact using resource fragmentation.}} Resource fragmentation caused by bottlenecks (Cases 1, 3, and 4) can serve as a proxy for the global effect of each decision.
+Quantifying such fragmentation guides the search toward better solutions (Section~\ref{subsecs:analysis-C}).